jminusminus/jmmmarkdown/README.md

     ## This is an H2
     ###### This is an H6

-### Blockquotes

-To produce a code block in Markdown, simply indent every line of the block by at least 4 spaces.
-For example, given this input:

-    This is a normal paragraph:

-         This is a code block.

 ### Lists

 Unordered lists use asterisks, pluses, and hyphens interchangeably as list markers: